 “In the past, this kind of reporting has tended to have a very top-down, systems focus, looking at big technologies and broad trends rather than how people can play a part,” says Kit Dixon, policy and regulation manager at renewable energy company Good Energy.
 “We wanted to provide an alternative vision.”

-In a report launched this week, Good Energy lays out four hypothetical pathways to achieving net zero, with a focus on how real people fit in.
+The company’s report, launched in 2021, lays out four hypothetical pathways to achieving net zero, with a focus on how real people fit in.
 Data modelling for the report – titled Renewable Nation: Pathways to a Zero Carbon Britain – was done in collaboration with Energy Systems Catapult, a non-profit that works to accelerate the transformation of the UK’s energy systems.

 The first scenario is a “fairly vanilla”, baseline model, which sees the UK continuing on its current path, but in a fairly unambitious way.
 Nothing goes over and above the current policies which are in place to get us to net zero, for example.